htmlgal/jellyparkarts/README.md

 project for comm 270

 **my first coding project**
-🌟 worked from august - december on a basic website displaying my artwork as a means to gain customers.
-🌟 used html and css
-🌟 worked with media queries
+🌟 worked from august - december on a basic website displaying my artwork as a means to gain customers. used html and css. worked with media queries

 **notes:**
 - learned html and css through codecademy